 Successful US immunization campaigns have erased some diseases from day-to-day concerns—measles, polio, and rubella are no longer endemic, and incidences of mumps, chicken pox, hepatitis B, and whooping cough are greatly reduced.
 Decades of successful childhood immunizations have led many in society to no longer see their need for vaccines or their responsibility to act for the benefit of shared public health.

-However, as recent measles outbreaks have demonstrated, we are not as protected and insulated as we think.
+However, as the 2015 measles outbreaks demonstrated, we are not as protected and insulated as we think.
 Many viral-associated diseases are just a plane ride away.
 Measles is endemic in many other countries and is highly contagious.
-Globally, measles kills about 16 people every hour.
-Outbreaks occur in the US when individuals are infected abroad, return to the States, and come in contact with unvaccinated people.
+Globally, measles kills about 10 people every hour.1 Outbreaks occur in the US when individuals are infected abroad, return to the States, and come in contact with unvaccinated people.
 Continued widespread immunization is necessary to prevent such outbreaks and to protect those most vulnerable.

 Evaluating Vaccine Safety

 Vaccines administered in the US undergo rigorous evaluation.
-Long before licensure, research laboratories conduct proof-of-concept (preclinical) studies for potential vaccines.
+Long before licensure, research laboratories conduct proof-of-concept (preclinical) studies evaluating potential vaccines.
 Relevant animal models are employed to demonstrate safety, immunogenicity, and efficacy.
-This multi-year process examines the extent and ability of potential vaccines to elicit an immune response and it examines the level of protection offered from subsequent challenges with the actual virus.
+During this multi-year process, researchers examine the extent and ability of potential vaccines to elicit an immune response, and they examine the level of protection offered from subsequent challenges with actual viruses.

 Once the best potential candidate is identified, production of the vaccine occurs under highly regulated manufacturing processes.
-Only then can prelicensure clinical trials begin, which are a multi-stage, highly regulated process that evaluates safety at every step in increasing populations.
+Only then can prelicensure clinical trials begin.
+Clinical trials entail a multi-stage, highly regulated process that evaluates safety at every step in increasing populations.
 (See table.)
-If and when the vaccine successfully passes through clinical trials, panels of Food and Drug Administration (FDA) and non-FDA experts review all preclinical and clinical data prior to licensure.
-Even after licensure, safety evaluations continue through the nationwide Vaccine-Adverse Event Reporting System (VAERS) and, if warranted, in Phase 4 clinical trials.
-Many times the scientific community foresees potential side effects and may call for further scrutiny prior to licensure as is the case for current Dengue vaccine trials.1 (Dengue virus threatens millions worldwide each year.)
+If and when the vaccine successfully passes through clinical trials, panels of Food and Drug Administration (FDA) and non-FDA experts review all preclinical and clinical data prior to granting licensure.
+Even after licensure, safety evaluations continue through the nationwide Vaccine-Adverse Event Reporting System (VAERS) and, if warranted, in additional Phase 4 clinical trials.
+Many times the scientific community foresees potential side effects and may call for further scrutiny prior to licensure, as is the case for current Dengue vaccine trials.2 (Dengue virus threatens millions worldwide each year.)

-The FDA has a specific division dedicated to oversight of vaccine manufacturing and development and pre-licensure clinical trials.
-If at any time before, during, or after licensure a vaccine demonstrates dangerous adverse side effects, the FDA can demand more studies, halt manufacturing and administration, or revoke licensure.
+The FDA has a specific division dedicated to oversight of vaccine manufacturing and development and prelicensure clinical trials.
+If at any time before, during, or after licensure a vaccine demonstrates dangerous adverse side effects, the FDA can demand more studies, halt manufacturing and administration, and/or revoke licensure.